Nanasaki-Ai/Crosswalk/README.md

 For each event, we get two scores (violation and non-violation) during the test phase.

-For MRN, we take the category corresponding to the maximum score.
+For MAN, we take the category corresponding to the maximum score.

 For other models, we adopt the strategy of late fusion, and the scores of RR and VR are respectively input into the network for weighted fusion.